mmikowski/hi_score/README.md

 ## Code Style
 We use the code style presented in
 [Single Page Web Applications - JavaScript end-to-end][_00] (see reviews on [Amazon][_02]).
-The [quick reference][_03] and the [full code standard][_04] are available online.
+The [quick reference][_03] and the [full code standard][_04] are available online and are included in the `docs` directory.

 ## Architecture
 The `xhi` libraries are structured to facilitate loose coupling but strict call precidence.
-For example the `00.js` library must be loaded to the JavaScript environment before any other `xhi` code, and it may not call any library with a higher precidence number.
+For example the `xhi/00.js` library must be loaded to the JavaScript environment before any other `xhi` code, and it may not call any library with a higher precidence number.
 The `08.app.js`, in comparison, must be loaded after all the `00-07` libraries, but it may call any library of the same or lower precidence:

 ```
   /|                                                       //////